naspenang/PutuPiring/README.md

 donwloaded at [ColorLib - Restaurant](https://colorlib.com/wp/template/restaurant/)

 Done:
-- modify footer
+- modify css and js so it will use cdn
-- whatsapp icon
+- ready for publishing online